 MA in Spanish and Latin American Studies at American University

 The MA in Spanish and Latin American Studies at American University offers customized tracks to allow students to gain an interdisciplinary understanding of Latin America and the Caribbean, as well as expertise in translation, linguistics, and/or Spanish language teaching.

-The MA in Spanish: Latin American Studies degree program at American University seeks to build interdisciplinary understanding of Latin America and the Caribbean.
 Master's students select courses as part of a 21-credit core curriculum that provides a strong foundation for the study of the cultural, historical, linguistic, and political complexity of the region.
-In addition to the core seminars, the Spanish: Latin American Studies master's program offers four 12-15 credit tracks that provide valuable training and professional skills for Latin American specialists:
+All core courses are taught entirely in Spanish.
+In addition to the core seminars, the Spanish: Latin American Studies master's program offers three 12-15 credit tracks that provide valuable training and professional skills for Latin American specialists:

 The Spanish: Latin American MA program requires that students take at least 21 credits in Spanish.
-Drawing on AU's campus resources, students may take courses on Latin America in English (up to 12 credits) in other departments within the College of Arts and Sciences and other AU schools —such as the Department of History, Department of Anthropology, School of International Service, and the School of Education, Teaching and Health.
+Drawing on AU's campus resources, students may take courses on Latin America in English (up to 12 credits) in other departments within the College of Arts and Sciences and other AU schools —such as the Department of History, Department of Anthropology, School of International Service, and the School of Education.
 AU's Center for Latin American and Latino Studies serves as a hub of academic dynamism on campus and beyond and supports collaborative research on various issues related to Latin America.
-We strive to create new forms of knowledge and emphasize a strong engagement with our community and the world.

 Sign up to receive information about the program, upcoming information sessions, and more.